node-orlando/january2014/README.md

 ```

 Now that you have a Gruntfile.js in place, go ahead and run `$ grunt`!
 You can see that something happened.
 All files that are created with our Grunt files will land in the `dist` directory.

+## Rough Outline for the Meetup

+- introduction to Grunt (covered above)
+	- what is Grunt for?
+	- what can you do with Grunt?
+- setting up a gruntfile
+- using grunt
+- (if we're lucky and get to it) making a grunt task